-On October 23, 2013, Moody's America Latina Ltda (Moody's) assigned a Ba1 issuer rating on the global scale and Aa2.br issuer rating on the Brazilian national scale to Companhia de Saneamento do Paraná (SANEPAR).
-At the same time, Moody's assigned a Ba1 rating on the global scale and a Aa2.br rating on the Brazilian national scale to senior unsecured amortizing BRL 300 million debentures issued by Sanepar in two tranches with maturities in 5 and 7 years.
+On October 23, 2013, Moody's assigned a Ba1 issuer rating on the global scale and Aa2.br issuer rating on the Brazilian national scale to Sanepar.
+At the same time, Moody's assigned a Ba1 rating on the global scale and a Aa2.br rating on the Brazilian national scale to senior unsecured amortizing BRL 300 million debentures issued in two tranches with maturities of 5 and 7 years.
 The outlook was stable for all ratings.